WIC Rights & Responsibilities

 WIC foods.
 We give you a WIC Card to purchase healthy foods.

 Equal Treatment.
-WIC and store staff treat you the same regardless of your race, color, age, national origin, disability, or sex.
+WIC and store staff treat you the same regardless of your race, color, age, national origin, disability, or sex (including gender identity and sexual orientation).
 If you feel you have been discriminated against, you may file a complaint with USDA.